diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

-Additionally, while this tool could be used maliciously to detect class pollution in unpatched projects, the benefits for developers far outweigh the drawbacks in regards to exploitability, as the vulnerability can be quickly identified and fixed.
+Additionally, while this tool could be used maliciously to detect class pollution in unpatched projects, the benefits for developers far outweigh the drawbacks in regard to exploitability, as the vulnerability can be quickly identified and fixed.

 Moreover, while this project is not directly related to sustainability,